mrmans0n/smart-adapters/README.md

     .into(myListView);
 ```

-You have a working example of this particular case (in the samples)[sample/src/main/java/io/nlopez/smartadapters/sample/MultiRecyclerViewCustomBuilderActivity.java].
+You have a working example of this particular case [in the samples](sample/src/main/java/io/nlopez/smartadapters/sample/MultiRecyclerViewCustomBuilderActivity.java).

 You can also check more examples on how to implement builders [in the default builders included with the library](library/src/main/java/io/nlopez/smartadapters/builders).